Johan Ferrier

-Johan Henri Eliza Ferrier (12 May 1910 – 4 January 2010) was a Surinamese politician who served as the 1st president of Suriname from 1975 to 1980.
-He was also the country's last governor-general before independence, serving from 1968 to 1975, before becoming the first president upon independence from the Netherlands in 1975.
+Johan Henri Eliza Ferrier (12 May 1910 – 4 January 2010) was a Surinamese politician who served as the first president of Suriname from 1975 to 1980.
+He was also the country's last governor-general before independence, serving from 1968 to 1975, before becoming the first president upon independence from the Kingdom of the Netherlands in 1975 and also served as the fifth prime minister from 1955 to 1958.

 He was named the twentieth century's most important politician in Suriname in 1999.

 Early life

 Ferrier was born in 1910 in Suriname's largest city and capital, Paramaribo.
 He trained as a teacher.
 In 1946 he assisted in the establishment of the country's National Party, while Suriname was a colony of the Netherlands.

 Scouting

 Ferrier was co-founder of the Boy Scouts van Suriname and its first Chief Scout.
 At age 16 he was a teacher in the Saramacca District and founded his first Scout Group.
 This group still exists and now bears the name "De Johan Ferrier groep, de groep 2 Oranje Dassers".